 In this article, our Las Vegas family law attorneys discuss how the Family Medical Leave laws operate in Nevada:

-- 6. Additional provisions
+- 11. Additional FMLA provisions

 - A public agency, including a local, state, or federal government agency, regardless of the number of employees; or